Gaurav-github-09/Money-Manager-nxtwaveProject2/README.md

     totalBalance = totalIncome - totalExpenses
     ```

-  - After updating, the values in the `titleInput`,`amountInput` and `optionId` will be updated to their initial values
+  - After updating, the values in the `titleInput`,`amountInput` will be updated to their initial values

 - When the delete button in the transaction history is clicked,
   - The respective transaction is deleted from the transaction history list